FAIZAN101013/ShopNGo/backend/NOTES.md

 ```
 backend/
 ├── .env                 SECRETS.
 Password.
 Never goes to GitHub.
+├── .env.example         The same list with fake values.
+This one IS committed.
 ├── .gitignore           List of files git must ignore.
 ├── server.js            The front door.
 Starts everything.
 ├── config/
-│   └── db.js            Connects to MongoDB.
+│   ├── db.js            Connects to MongoDB.
+│   └── mailer.js        The only file that knows how to send email.
-├── models/
+├── models/              The SHAPE of each thing.
-│   └── productModel.js  The SHAPE of a product.
+│   ├── productModel.js
-├── controllers/
+│   ├── userModel.js
+│   ├── otpModel.js      One-time codes.
+Deletes itself when they expire.
+│   └── orderModel.js
-│   └── productController.js   The WORK.
+├── controllers/         The WORK.
 Talks to the database.
+│   ├── productController.js
+│   ├── userController.js
-└── routes/
+│   └── orderController.js
+├── middleware/
+│   └── auth.js          The bouncer.
+Runs BEFORE a protected controller.
-    └── productRoute.js  The MAP.
+├── routes/              The MAP.
 URL -> which function.
+│   ├── productRoute.js
+│   ├── userRoute.js
+│   └── orderRoute.js
+├── emails/
+│   └── templates.js     What the four emails look like.
+├── utils/
+│   ├── token.js         Makes and shapes JWTs.
+│   └── otp.js           Issues and checks 6 digit codes.
+└── scripts/
+    └── seed.js          Loads the 73 products in.
+Run by hand, never on boot.
 ```

 ### Why so many folders?